AshkanShakiba/Joojle/README.md

 Choose one of search results to open

+Enter `~` to open `Hidden Dev Menu`

-Keywords map and stop words set are accessible in `Dev Menu`
+Keywords map and stop words are accessible there